RyanSUP/riffin-v2/README.md

 Step aside notepad.exe.
 Riffin uses a no-nonsense, custom-built editor that takes the hassle out of writing and organizing guitar tablature.

 __How?__ By combining a text editor with a music staff.
-Click anywhere (yes anywhere) on the staff to write tablature.
-Click above the staff to write notes.
+Click anywhere (yes anywhere) on the staff to write tablature, click above the staff to write notes.
+Add titles and tags to your tablature so you can easily find it later.

 __Why?__ Some tools are too simple, some are too robust.
 Riffin aims to thread that needle so our users can focus on capturing the music.